 J.P.
 Belliveau figured if he was going to hire a consulting firm to help him improve his business, he might as well follow the advice without reservation.

-The owner of J.P.’s Garage in Moncton, N.B. signed up with the Automotive Aftermarket E-Learning Centre (AAEC), enrolled in its Business Evaluation Support and Training (BEST) program, and started taking classes with management experts Rui Martins and Bob Greenwood.
+The owner of J.P.’s Garage in Moncton, N.B. signed up with the Automotive Aftermarket E-Learning Centre (AAEC), enrolled in its Business Evaluation Support and Training (BEST) program, and started taking classes with management expert Bob Greenwood.

 “I jumped in with both feet,” Belliveau says, “trusting that they knew what they were talking about.”